anca55/software-design-lab/templates/journal.md

 I found it very useful for the first lessons of Python.
 Of course, I always reached out to Google whenever I found myself lost.
 But I have also discovered this is an important part of the process: don't give up after the first error, just keep on (calmly!) seeking for your mistakes, and be aware of the signals you get on the way.
 I do not know how programmers relate to that in the coding vocabulary, I'd just call it "proceed, don't freak out".

 Besides that, I was reading about pros and cons of static site generators and of Wordpress, which got me more analytical about my work.

+## Week 6 (3/1 - 9/1)

+This week was actually more difficult than the previous ones.
+Main lesson: if you take a break from exercises, you will definitely forget everything you have learnt before.
+Even the simple commands become a hard task when the brain has gotten rid of this new, quite "what am I going to do with all this, dear?" type of information.

+To be honest, that week I had to get back to everything I had learnt, and practice it all over again.
+Frustrating?
+Maybe.
+But obviously worth noticing that there is no other way around.